Farhad-Rakib/Spyder/README.md

 # Spyder
-A basic web scrapper that scraps data from websites
+A basic web scrapper that scraps data from websites and write  scrapeed data into database(mysql)